 On average, companies that invest in training and coaching their employees can expect a 353% return on investment.

-- 65% of over-performing sales teams have a dedicated sales enablement person/team
+- 65% of over-performing sales teams have a dedicated sales enablement person or team

-- Organizations that have formal sales enablement initiatives achieve a 49% win rate in their forecasted deals, compared to 42.5% for those without
+- Organizations that have formal sales enablement initiatives achieve a 49% win rate in their forecasted deals

-- 76% of organizations with a sales enablement function see an increase of sales between 6% and 20%
+- 76% of organizations with a sales enablement function see a 6-20% increase in sales

-When you empower your sales, marketing, and customer success teams with the right sales technology, content, and tools, you improve their ability to boost buyer engagement, drive customer satisfaction and loyalty, win deals, and increase revenue.
+When you enable your sales, marketing, and customer success teams with the right technology, you empower them to better engage buyers, improve customer satisfaction, win more deals, and ultimately, increase revenue.